 BA with a Major in Politics

-Students who want to major in Politics should complete the Arts Core in their first two years.
+Students majoring in Politics must complete the Arts Core.
+It is recommended that these requirements be completed in the first two years of study.
 The Arts Core includes:

 - 6h in English at the 1000-level

-- 6h Social Science: Our two intro courses satisfy this requirement; you are not required to take additional social science courses.
+- 6h Social Science: POLS courses satisfy this requirement.
+As a Politics Major, you are not required to take additional social science courses.

 - 6h in the Faculty of Pure and Applied Science; note, not a math-based requirement